State of Wisconsin

 Adoption Assistance Supplemental Payments

-The Wisconsin Department of Children and Families proposes an order to amend s.
+The Wisconsin Department of Children and Families adopts an order to amend s.
 DCF 50.11 (1) (b) 2. b., relating to adoption assistance supplemental payments.

 Analysis Prepared by the Department of Children and Families